oatlog/oatlog/doc/report/main.typ

 = Implementation <chapter_implementation>

-#TODO[Suggested chapter structure
+// #TODO[Suggested chapter structure

-  - API interface
+//
-  - Architecture
+//   - API interface
-    - Roughly describe structure of each IR
+//   - Architecture
-  - HIR optimizations
+//     - Roughly describe structure of each IR
-    - Pre-seminaive opts
+//   - HIR optimizations
-    - Semi-naive, why precise old vs only all/new
+//     - Pre-seminaive opts
-    - Domination among semi-naive variants
+//     - Semi-naive, why precise old vs only all/new
-    - Equality modulo permutation (is mostly HIR level, so place here)
+//     - Domination among semi-naive variants
-  - TIR, Query planning
+//     - Equality modulo permutation (is mostly HIR level, so place here)
-  - LIR and runtime considerations
+//   - TIR, Query planning
-    - Size of e-class ids
+//   - LIR and runtime considerations
-    - Index implementation
+//     - Size of e-class ids
-      - why hash over btree index
+//     - Index implementation
-      - why full over trie index
+//       - why hash over btree index
-    - Union find
+//       - why full over trie index
-    - Canonicalization in detail
+//     - Union find
-]
+//     - Canonicalization in detail

-#TODO[Elaborate and forward reference]
+// ]

 /*

 This section discusses Oatlog in detail, including how it is used, what it can do and how it is